fiveai/FMs-for-driving-trajectories/README.md

-# A Repository of the Papers That Benefit From Foundation Models in Trajectory Planning for Autonomous Driving
+# Foundation Models for Trajectory Planning in Autonomous Driving

 This repository provides an up-to-date the list of approaches that utilizes foundation models (FM) in trajectory planning for autonomous driving.
 It follows the taxonomy provided in the following paper:

-"A Review: How are Foundation Models Helping Trajectory Planning for Autonomous Driving?". [[preprint]](???)
+"Foundation Models for Trajectory Planning in Autonomous Driving: A Review of Progress and Open Challenges". [[preprint]](https://www.arxiv.org/abs/2512.00021)

 # Table of Contents (Follows the taxonomy in the paper)
 1. [Foundation Models Tailored for Trajectory Planning](#1)